Oriental Crisis of 1840: Convention of London

-By the Convention of London, signed on 15 July 1840, the Great Powers offered Muhammad Ali and his heirs permanent control over Egypt, Sudan, and the Eyalet of Acre, provided that these territories would nominally remain part of the Ottoman Empire.
-If he did not accept the withdrawal of his forces within ten days, he would lose the offer in southern Syria; if he delayed acceptance more than 20 days, he would forfeit everything offered.
-The European powers agreed to use all possible means of persuasion to effect the agreement, but Muhammad Ali hesitated, believing in support from France.
+By the Convention of London, signed on 15 July 1840, the Great Powers offered Muhammad Ali and his heirs permanent control over Egypt, Sudan, and the southern part of the Damascus Eyalet, if those territories would nominally remain part of the Ottoman Empire.
+If he did not accept the withdrawal of his forces within ten days, he would lose the offer in Syria.
+If he delayed acceptance more than 20 days, he would forfeit everything offered.
+The European powers agreed to use all possible means of persuasion to affect the agreement, but Muhammad Ali hesitated since he believed in support from France.

 French position

-The French under the newly formed cabinet of Prime Minister Adolphe Thiers sought to increase French influence in North Africa following their conquest of Algeria.
-For this, supporting Muhammad Ali's so far successful revolt seemed suitable.
+The French, under the newly-formed cabinet of Prime Minister Adolphe Thiers, sought to increase French influence in North Africa after their conquest of Algeria.
+Supporting Muhammad Ali's thus-successful revolt seemed suitable.
 Counter Admiral Julien Pierre Anne Lalande was dispatched to the Mediterranean to eventually join forces with the defected Ottoman fleet.
-But France became politically isolated when the other Great Powers backed up the Sultan, and Thiers wasn't prepared to bring the country into open war with Britain.
+However, France became politically isolated when the other Great Powers backed up the Sultan, and Thiers was unprepared to bring his country into open war with Britain.
 France switched sides and aligned against Muhammad Ali in October 1840.

 Military campaign

 In September 1840, the European powers eventually moved from diplomatic means to military action.
 When French support for Muhammad Ali failed to materialize, British and Austrian naval forces in the eastern Mediterranean moved against Syria and Alexandria.

 Alexandria was the port where the defecting Ottoman fleet had withdrawn.
 After the Royal Navy and the Austrian Navy first blockaded the Nile delta coastline, they moved east to shell Sidon and Beirut on 11 September 1840.
 British and Austrian forces then attacked Acre.
-Following the bombardment of the city and the port on 3 November 1840 a small landing party of Austrian, British and Ottoman troops (which were led personally by the Austrian fleet commander, Archduke Friedrich) took the citadel after Muhammad Ali's Egyptian garrison in Acre had fled.
+Following the bombardment of the city and the port on 3 November 1840 a small landing party of Austrian, British and Ottoman troops, which were led personally by the Austrian fleet commander, Archduke Friedrich, took the citadel after Muhammad Ali's Egyptian garrison in Acre had fled.

-Long-term results
+Results

 After the surrender of Acre, Muhammad Ali finally accepted the terms of the Convention on 27 November 1840.
-He renounced his claims over Crete and the Hijaz and agreed to downsize his naval forces and his standing army to 18,000 men, provided that he and his descendants would enjoy hereditary rule over Egypt and Sudan — an unheard-of status for an Ottoman viceroy.
-A firman, subsequently issued by the sultan, indeed confirmed Muhammad Ali's rule over Egypt and the Sudan.
-He withdrew from Syria, the Hijaz, the Holy Land, Adana, and Crete, and handed back the Ottoman fleet.
+He renounced his claims over Crete and the Hijaz and agreed to downsize his naval forces and his standing army to 18,000 men if he and his descendants would enjoy hereditary rule over Egypt and Sudan, an unheard-of status for an Ottoman viceroy.
+Indeed, a firman was issued by the sultan and confirmed Muhammad Ali's rule over Egypt and the Sudan.
+Muhammad Ali withdrew from Syria, the Hijaz, the Holy Land, Adana and Crete and handed back the Ottoman fleet.